• Skip to main content

 2. Slice the potatoes between 1/8″ and 1/4″ (or 3 – 6 mm) thick.
 This step is NOT optional.

-1. If you slice the potato too thick it won’t cook quickly enough.
+1. If you slice the potato too thick, it won’t cook quickly enough.

-2. If you slice the potatoes too thin, then you may end up with mashed potatoes or potato soup.
+2. If you slice the potatoes too thin, you may end up with mashed potatoes or potato soup.

-3. If you have some thin slices and some thick slices then the potatoes won’t cook evenly.
+3. If you have some thin slices and some thick slices, then the potatoes won’t cook evenly.

-4. To help make consistent even thin slices, use a mandolin to slice the potatoes.
+4. To help make consistent, even thin slices, use a mandolin to slice the potatoes.
 Otherwise, use a sharp knife and thinly slice the potatoes as evenly as possible.

 2. How To Make the Cheesy Garlic Cream Sauce